meeber/titor/README.md

 In the year 2036, corporeal time-travel is added to the CERNScript specification, further widening the gap between the elite ruling class and the rest of the world's population who are still stuck using ECMAScript 5 due to browser compatibility concerns.

-Battling CERN tyranny, a rebel named John Titor, armed only with an IBM 5100, manages to hack CERN's database and steal the specification.
+Armed only with an IBM 5100, a rebel named John Titor manages to hack CERN's database and steal the specification.
 With his newfound knowledge, Titor travels back in time to the year 2016.

 His goal is singular: Prevent his dystopian future from becoming a reality by empowering developers to embrace ECMAScript 2015 and beyond.